reyhaanbinny/Credit_Risk/docs/index.md

 ## Project Files
 - Download the Jupyter Notebook: [Credit_Risk.ipynb](./Credit_Risk.ipynb)

+## Conclusion
+This project demonstrates the ability to predict credit risk using machine learning techniques.
+The insights derived from this analysis can help financial institutions reduce risk by identifying applicants who are more likely to default on credit obligations.
+The model can be further improved and integrated into business systems to enhance decision-making processes.

 ## Future Improvements
 1. **Feature Engineering**:
    - Further refine feature engineering by incorporating external data sources such as credit bureau data to improve predictions.